UK LLC logo

 Lay Summary

-Severe mental illnesses (SMI) like schizophrenia or bipolar disorder or other complex mental illness needing hospital treatment, can make every-day life harder.
-Adults with these conditions are more likely to have long-term physical health conditions, and are more likely to die young.
+Severe mental illnesses like schizophrenia or bipolar disorder or other complex mental illness needing hospital treatment, can make everyday life harder.
+Adults with these conditions are more likely to have long-term physical health conditions and are more likely to die young.
 They may be less likely to go for important health check-ups and are more likely to be diagnosed with cancer at a later stage when it’s harder to treat.
-We also know that the impact of the COVID-19 pandemic on health services affected some groups more than others.

 Datasets Requested